Skip to main content

 • Boundaries - demand or flow boundaries (a fixed draw-off or injection, in L/s or kg/s) and pressure boundaries (a fixed pressure or gauge pressure).

-• Pumps - with a head-flow curve and an optional efficiency curve; variable speed via the affinity laws.
+• Pumps - with a head-flow curve and an optional efficiency curve, and variable speed via the affinity laws.

 • Fans and compressors - for gas networks: a fan with a pressure-rise curve, or a set-point compressor.